 Each month, the Company records a specific warranty reserve for approved RMAs covering products that have not yet been returned.
 The Company does not maintain a general warranty reserve because, historically, valid warranty returns resulting from a product not meeting specifications or being non-functional have been de minimis.
-As of December 31, 2017 and 2016, accrued warranty expense was \$10,000 and \$80,000, respectively, and is included within other accrued expenses in the accompanying consolidated balance sheets.
+As of December 31, 2018 and 2017, accrued warranty expense was \$28,000 and \$10,000, respectively.